bgregory0913/Solidity_Smart_Contraacts/README.md

 ### Testing the Contract:

 The contract is compiled using the Solidity Compiler in Remix, then deployed in the `Injected Web3` environment.
-Before deploying, we need to enter three employee addresses in the address parameters (the three employee payable addresses defined in the contract).
+After deploying, we need to enter three employee addresses in the address parameters (the three employee payable addresses defined in the contract).

 ![ContractDeployment](https://github.com/bgregory0913/Solidity_Smart_Contraacts/Images/DeployAndRunTransaction.PNG)